Ralph Steadman: Beer labels and freedom of speech

 Steadman has designed label art for Flying Dog beer and designed the V logo used on Flying Dog's packaging since 1995.
 The logo includes an original motto by Steadman: "Good Beer No Shit".
 Because of this, and because of Steadman's controversial label art for the craft brewery's Road Dog ale and Doggie Style ale, a complaint of obscenity was filed against Flying Dog.
 The Colorado State Liquor Board then had Flying Dog beers pulled from store shelves.
-Flying Dog and the American Civil Liberties Union sued the state of Colorado while the displayed motto was changed to "Good Beer No Censorship."
-In 2001, the Colorado Supreme Court entered final judgment in favor of Flying Dog, based on the First Amendment to the United States Constitution, (freedom of speech).
+Flying Dog and the American Civil Liberties Union sued the state of Colorado while the displayed motto was changed to "Good Beer No Censorship".
+In 2001, the Colorado Supreme Court entered final judgment in favour of Flying Dog, based on the First Amendment to the United States Constitution, (freedom of speech).

 In 2009, the Michigan Liquor Control Commission banned Flying Dog's "Raging Bitch Belgian-Style IPA" beer, partly for the name and partly for Steadman's label art.
 In 2015, the Court of Appeals for the Sixth Circuit struck down the ban on first amendment grounds and recommended civil damages against the state of Michigan.

 In an article since deleted from its website, Flying Dog stated that its Cardinal "Spiced" Zin' wine was banned in Ohio for Steadman's "disturbing" interpretation of a Catholic cardinal on its label.

 In 2018, Flying Dog received a complaint in the United Kingdom about the packaging of its "Easy IPA" reduced-alcohol beer.
 The complaint partially involved Steadman's label art, depicting a tipsy cartoon character.
 The Portman Group, a third-party organization which evaluates alcohol-related marketing in the UK, has accepted the complaint's allegation that the artwork "could be seen as encouraging drunkenness", particularly among minors, and has issued an advisory.

 In 2021, Flying Dog sued the North Carolina Alcoholic Beverage Control Commission for violation of free speech provisions after the NC ABC rejected the label for the brewery's "Freezin' Season" beer as "inappropriate".